How the Clapham alkali attack and manhunt for suspect Abdul Ezedi unfolded

 The suspect in the Clapham alkali attack is on the run and the police manhunt for him is ongoing.

-Abdul Ezedi, 35, who has “significant injuries to the right side of his face”, was last seen on Vauxhall Bridge Road on Wednesday, just hours after the attack in Clapham, south London.
+Abdul Ezedi, 35, who has “significant injuries to the right side of his face”, was last seen crossing Chelsea Bridge on January 31, just hours after the attack in Clapham, south London.

 Here’s a timeline of how events have unfolded so far: